shubhahegde2002/Tomato-Leaf-Disease-Detection/README.md

 Trainable params: 512,010
 Non-trainable params: 21,802,784

 The above Neural Network has around 22 Lakh Parameters.
-It gives 81% and 83% accuracy for 3 epochs.
+It gives 81% accuracy and 83% validation accuracy for 3 epochs.

 ## Model Evaluation